-Arjun Rampal attacks cameraman in Delhi, booked for assault
+Arjun Rampal denies attacking cameraman in Delhi, calls it ‘fake news’

+Arjun Rampal refuted all allegations of getting into a brawl and assaulting a man in Delhi.
+The actor took to Twitter and cleared air around the reports.
+He wrote, “Woke up to be flooded by messages of assaulting a fan?Man!!Where do people make this news up from?Not assaulted anyone #Untrue #Fakenews.”

-Arjun Rampal found himself in legal trouble after a complaint of assault was filed against him for attacking a man and throwing a camera at him.
-Arjun got angry after a man took his pictures at a five-star hotel in Delhi, according to ANI.
-The actor allegedly snatched the man’s camera and threw it at him, apparently injuring the man.
-The actor was at a city five-star to perform at a DJ night.
+Earlier in the day, a complaint of assault was filed against the actor for attacking a man and throwing a camera at him.
+According to ANI reports, Arjun got angry after a man took his pictures at a five-star hotel in Delhi.
+The actor allegedly snatched the man’s camera and threw it at him, apparently injuring him.
+The actor was at the plush hotel to perform at a DJ night.

+Woke up to be flooded by messages of assaulting a fan?Man!!Where do people make this news up from?Not assaulted anyone #untrue #fakenews

-While Arjun has not commented on the incident, the victim, Shobhit, spoke to the news agency.
+The victim, Shobhit, spoke to the news agency.
 He said, “The incident happened at 3.30 am, I don’t know why Arjun Rampal threw camera at me.
 Police not cooperating at all.”

 Check out ANI tweets: